rust-lang/wg-async/src/vision/status_quo/carrie_tries_a_socket_sink.md

 One of the goals is to switch from a WebSocket implementation using raw TCP sockets to one managed behind an HTTP server library, so both HTTP and WebSocket commands can be forwarded to a transport-agnostic RPC server.
 He finds an HTTP server that's similar to one he's used to using with the other async framework, and a WebSocket middleware library that goes with it.

 However, as he's working, Alan encounters a situation where the socket needs to be written to within an async thread, and the traits just aren't working.
-He wants to do split the stream into a sender and receiver:
+He wants to split the stream into a sender and receiver:

 ```rust
 use futures::{SinkExt, StreamExt};